2010 flash crash: Criticism of the SEC/CFTC report

 A few hours after the release of the 104-page SEC/CFTC 2010 report, a number of critics stated that blaming a single order (from Waddell & Reed) for triggering the event was disingenuous.
-Most prominent of all, the CME issued, within 24 hours, a rare press release in which it argued against the SEC/CFTC explanation:
+Most prominent of all, the Chicago Mercantile Exchange issued, within 24 hours, a rare press release in which it argued against the SEC/CFTC explanation:

 Futures and options markets are hedging and risk transfer markets.
 The report references a series of bona fide hedging transactions, totaling 75,000 contracts, entered into by an institutional asset manager to hedge a portion of the risk in its $75 billion investment portfolio in response to global economic events and the fundamentally deteriorating market conditions that day.
 The 75,000 contracts represented 1.3% of the total E-Mini S&P 500 volume of 5.7 million contracts on May 6 and less than 9% of the volume during the time period in which the orders were executed.
 The prevailing market sentiment was evident well before these orders were placed, and the orders, as well as the manner in which they were entered, were both legitimate and consistent with market practices.
 These hedging orders were entered in relatively small quantities and in a manner designed to dynamically adapt to market liquidity by participating in a target percentage of 9% of the volume executed in the market.
 As a result of the significant volumes traded in the market, the hedge was completed in approximately twenty minutes, with more than half of the participant's volume executed as the market rallied—not as the market declined.
 Additionally, the aggregate size of this participant's orders was not known to other market participants.

 Additionally, the most precipitous period of market decline in the E-Mini S&P 500 futures on May 6 occurred during the 3½ minute period immediately preceding the market bottom that was established at 13:45:28.
 During that period, the participant hedging its portfolio represented less than 5% of the total volume of sales in the market.